 Note: it was agreed that the above figure (III.ii) should be referenced here and moved to a new annex.
 The new annex should contain a description explaining it and a reference to the source document.

 FIA suggested amendment

-Annex 3: Reference Architecture
+Annex C: Reference Architecture

 The security architecture of the reference architecture in connected vehicles complies with the European General Data Protection Regulation (GDPR) and follows a security by design approach (Figure 1).